tinacms/tina.io/content/docs/graphql/queries.md

 ### Updating a document with `update<collection>Document`

-Our collections for the above schema are named "post" and "author", so we can apply an update to each collection type using the `updatePostDocument` & `getAuthorDocument`
+Our collections for the above schema are named "post" and "author", so we can apply an update to each collection type using the `updatePostDocument` & `updateAuthorDocument`

 > Note: Update mutations will overwrite _all_ fields.
 Omitting a field will result in it being nullified.